apolloapi/modsysML/README.md

 </div>

 <div align="center">
-Apollo is an open-source automation framework to evaluate and compare LLM outputs and build decision making workflows.
-Test prompt quality, catch regressions and backtest your automated systems.
+Apollo is an open-source validation framework to deploy guardrails for improved user experience and responsiveness of your AI systems..
 </div>

 <p align="center">